kyledexter/PhenoChange/README.md

 This repository contains the GitHub Pages website for **PhenoChange: A network for monitoring the phenology of tropical dry forests and savannas**.

-## Publish on GitHub Pages

-1. Create a public GitHub repository named `PhenoChange` under the account `kyledexter`.
-2. Upload all files and folders from this package to the repository root.
-3. In GitHub, open **Settings → Pages**.
-4. Under **Build and deployment**, select **Deploy from a branch**.
-5. Select the `main` branch and `/ (root)`, then save.
-6. After deployment, the site should appear at `https://kyledexter.github.io/PhenoChange/`.

 ## Editing content

 - Main page text: edit the corresponding `.md` file in the repository root.